The Value of Preventive Health: Degrees & Careers in Early Care

 No one likes going to the doctor.
 To many, seeing a physician means you have a problem, something is wrong, you’re sick.
 It’s why you self-medicate a nasty cold with a hot bath and honey-lemon tea, or ignore that weird bump on your neck because you had one last year and it went away on its own.

-While the odds may be on your side, everyone faces illness at one point in their life.
-And though a visit to your GP may seem unnecessary or stressful, preventive checkups save millions of lives and billions of dollars each year.
+Although a visit to your GP may seem unnecessary or stressful, preventive checkups save millions of lives and billions of dollars each year.
 According to the American Public Health Association (APHA), “if preventive health screenings were to increase by 90% then several billion dollars usually spent on healthcare would be saved each year in the United States alone.”

 Not all illness is preventable, but taking care of ourselves in specific ways can help reduce our chances of getting sick.
 The following guide discusses how you can better protect yourself, which major illnesses and diseases you should be aware of, the screenings used to detect them, and the career and degree paths you can follow to help others stay happy and healthy, too.